ant-design/ant-design/components/select/demo/multiple.md

 ## en-US

-Multiple selection, select from exist items (scroll the menu).
+Multiple selection, selecting from existing items (scroll the menu).

 ````jsx
 import { Select } from 'antd';